Simko Shikak: Family and connections

+Regional geopolitics and foreign contacts

+According to Armenian sources, Simko and Seyyid Taha were in contact with the British and with Turkish nationalists in May 1919.
+The Turkish nationalists had mainly wanted Simko to block the proposed repatriation of Armenians to western Armenia, promising support in return.
+In a letter to the British consul-general of Tabriz, Simko denied the claims of the Armenian sources that he sought Turkish support.
+There were British and Iranian suspicions that a large contingent loyal to Mustafa Kemal Atatürk had supported Simko, proof of those suspicions was never found.
+There were Kurdish nationalists from Turkey who joined Simko.

+Ideology, nationalism, and historical legacy

+According to British travelogue CJ Edmonds who interviewed Simko in 1922, Simko hated Turks more than Persians.

 Flag used during the Simko Shikak revolt, as referenced in his newspaper Kurd.
 The upper inscription is a Quranic verse, and the central text reads "کردستان سربخوە" (lit.
 'Independent Kurdistan').

 In 1918, the Simko Shikak revolt began, aimed at establishing an independent Kurdish state.
 Nearing the 1920s, Simko grew increasingly nationalist.
-However, Simko was primarily considered a tribal leader, as he lived in a time where Kurds primarily gave their allegiance to their tribe and had no concept of unity for a national cause.
+However, Simko was primarily considered a tribal leader, as he lived in a time when Kurds primarily gave their allegiance to their tribe and had no concept of unity for a national cause.
 Simko lacked administration, which made him less successful than his contemporaries Mohammad Khiabani and Mirza Kuchik Khan.
 Simko was a pioneer of Kurdish nationalism and was among the first to attempt to unite Kurds of various tribal affiliation for a national cause.
 His failure was primarily due to the lack of nationalism among Kurds.
 However, Kurdish nationalism rapidly grew during the Pahlavi era in Iran, which also coincided with the Kemalist era in Turkey where Kurdish nationalism was also growing.
 Eventually, Qazi Muhammad successfully united various Kurdish tribes and established the Republic of Mahabad.
 Qazi Muhammad's father was a close friend of Simko and accompanied him throughout the battles.
 Before the Republic of Mahabad, Simko had made Mahabad his capital.
 Many of the veterans of the Simko Shikak revolt participated in the Republic of Mahabad, including Amar Khan Shikak who succeeded Simko as tribe leader.